Choosing Your Curriculum

 The Bar Exam

 Obviously, passing the bar exam is critically important, but do not let the bar exam dominate your curricular choices.
 Law school is not an extended bar review course.
-That said, we provide below some basic information on the subject areas covered by the bar exams most of you will take, and then offer some bar-exam-related advice to students who performed poorly in their first-year courses.
+That said, we provide below some basic information on the subject areas covered by the bar exams most of you will take, New Jersey and New york.

-The Multi-state Bar Exam (“MBE”), the 200-question multiple choice exam that comprises part of the bar exam of all states except Louisiana and the District of Columbia, tests on six major areas: Contracts, Torts, Real Property, Criminal Law/Procedure, Constitutional Law, and Evidence.
-Beginning with the February 2015 administration of the bar exam, a seventh subject matter – Civil Procedure – will be added to the exam.
-Subject matter outlines for the issues covered on the MBE are online at http://www.ncbex.org/multistate-tests/mbe/.
+The Multi-state Bar Exam (“MBE”), the 200-question multiple choice exam that comprises part of the bar exam of all states except Louisiana and the District of Columbia.
+The MBE tests on six major areas: Contracts, Torts, Real Property, Criminal Law/Procedure, Constitutional Law, Evidence, and Civil Procedure.

 The essay portion of the New Jersey bar exam consists of seven essay questions.
 Six of the questions focus on one or more of the six MBE subjects (and generally do not require knowledge of local New Jersey law); the seventh question focuses on both federal and New Jersey civil procedure.
 The Bar Examiners have stated that the New Jersey essay questions “may be framed in the context of fact situations involving, and interrelated with, the following subjects: agency; conflicts of law; corporations; equity; family law; partnership; Uniform Commercial Code Articles 2 (Sales), 3 (Commercial Paper), and 9 (Secured Transactions); wills, trusts, and estates; zoning and planning; and disciplinary rules.”
 Accordingly, the Bar Examiners advise, “familiarity with the basic principles and concepts of those subjects may help the candidate in answering the questions.”